The Importance of Welding PPE: Protecting Yourself on the Job

-All clothing must completely cover your skin for ultraviolet light protection.
-Furthermore, call PPE must be kept dry even from sweat to avoid electrical shocks.
+Clothing must completely cover your skin for ultraviolet light protection.
+Furthermore, PPE must be kept dry even from sweat to avoid electrical shocks.

 What are the best materials for welding clothing?

-The best material for most welding clothing is cotton ideally chemically treated to acquire a flame-resistant (FR) coating.
-For heavy-duty welding, the best material is leather.
-For some types, a combination of both materials offers the best benefits.
+The best material for most welding clothing is cotton, ideally chemically treated to acquire a flame-resistant (FR) coating.
+For heavy-duty work, the best material is leather.

-Chemically treated (FR) cotton offers great heat and spatter protection, while it remains flexible and breathable.
-But the coating deteriorates each time you wash the PPE.
+Chemically treated cotton offers great heat and spatter protection, while it remains flexible and breathable.
+But the coating deteriorates each time you wash it.
 At some point, spatter will start burning holes.
-Well-known manufacturers offer FR clothing that lasts around 25-50 washes.
+Well-known manufacturers offer clothing that lasts around 25-50 washes.

 Flame-resistant (FR) means that the material will resist temporary contact with flames or hot spatter.
 It will not catch fire or get damaged.
 But it doesn’t mean it’s flame-proof, it’s not designed for long contact.

 Leather either pigskin or cowhide offers the best heat and spatter protection.
-But it has the lowest flexibility, it’s too hot and heavy to wear, and may cause skin irritations.
+But it has the lowest flexibility, it’s too hot and heavy, and may cause skin irritations.

 PPE is often made by combining FR cotton and leather.
-Leather is used in the areas closer to the hazards, while cotton is used in the remaining areas for better cooling and dexterity.
-Common PPE of this type are sleeves and jackets.
+Leather is used in the areas closer to the hazards, e.g., sleeves, while cotton is used in the remaining areas for better cooling and dexterity.

-Tight-woven cotton with or without an FR coating and leather offer excellent ultraviolet protection.
+Tight-woven cotton and leather also offer ultraviolet protection.

-Many welding jackets are made from leather, which offers the best protection against welding hazards.
+Many welding jackets are made from leather, which offers the best protection.
 However, they are heavy, restrict mobility, and can get dangerously hot to wear in hot environments.